Thomas-Gottwald/NLP4/README.md

 build_similarity_matrix(sentences, stop_words)
 ```
 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
-sentences: This is a List of all sentences and should be the return of the function "read_article"
+*sentences*: This is a List of all sentences and should be the return of the function "read_article"
-stopwords: Here you can hand over a list of stopwords which get removed before calculating the similarity.
+*stopwords*: Here you can hand over a list of stopwords which get removed before calculating the similarity.
 If the value is "none" no stopwords got removed.

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
 The function returns a matrix in the size of (len(sentences) x len(sentences))

 #### generate_summary
-This function concate all the other functions above.
+This function concatenates all the other functions above.
 So you just need to call a single function to create a summary.
 ```python
 generate_summary(file_name, top_n=5)
 ```